-4. Depress the brake pedal.
+- 4. Depress the brake pedal.

-5. Shift automatic transmission to NEUTRAL or depress clutch on manual transmission.
+- 5. Shift transmission into NEUTRAL.

-6. Using the point of a ballpoint pen or similar object, depress the recessed transfer case Neutral (N) button for one second.
+- 6. Using the point of a ballpoint pen or similar object, 5 depress the recessed transfer case Neutral (N) button for one second.

 7. After the Neutral indicator light turns off, release the Neutral (N) button.